How to Plan the Best Trip to Rarotonga

 Luxury accommodation is where Rarotonga truly shines.
 Boasting chic villas with private pools and design-driven boutique resorts, the memories of your luxury stay on Rarotonga will stick with you for years to come.
 See some of your most luxurious options in the 10 Best Luxury Accommodations & Resorts on Rarotonga and 5 Best Luxury Villas on Rarotonga.

-Kids love Rarotonga and parents won’t find it half bad either with many accommodations allowing kids to stay for free!
+Kids love Rarotonga, and parents won’t find it half bad either, with many accommodations allowing kids to stay for free!
 The circling lagoon means that most of the island’s beaches are safe for swimming, while the cheeky locals on the lagoon cruises or the resorts’ kids’ clubs will no doubt enchant the little ones.
-Whatever your family’s preferred way to travel, you’ll find all you need to know in The Complete Travel Guide to Rarotonga for Families.
+Whatever your family’s preferred way to travel, you’ll find all you need to know in The Complete Family Travel Guide to Rarotonga.

 Family Activities on Rarotonga